YouSame2/dotfiles-manager/README.md

   # no need to copy install file & install.conf.yaml i provided templates already
   ```

-  Imma be honest i havnt done this before so let me just explain what you need to do and go based of that 👍🏽.
+  Imma be honest i haven't done this before so let me just explain what you need to do and go based on that 👍🏽.
 Essentially all contents of this project (i.e. dotfiles.sh, bootstrap/, dotbot, etc) need to be in the root of your dotfiles repo.
-Best thing i can think of is clone this repo (after doing initial steps above) into a temp dir and paste the files inside your dotfiles.
+Best thing I can think of is clone this repo (after doing initial steps above) into a temp dir and paste the files inside your dotfiles.
 If anyone knows a better way please let me know.

   Once they are copied you should be able to proceed the same as 'Fresh Install'.
-Continue from 3rd bullet point.
+Continue from the 3rd bullet point.

 </details>

 ### Recommended Setup

-Ofcourse dotfiles manager will work for just managing your dotfiles and bootstrapping even if you dont want crossplatform support.
+Ofcourse dotfiles manager will work for just managing your dotfiles and bootstrapping even if you don't want cross platform support.
 But to truly synchronize your dev environment across mac and windows here is the recommended setup a.k.a. how i use it.

-Obviously your going to want to use crossplatform packages as much as possible so starting top down:
+Obviously you're going to want to use cross platform packages as much as possible so starting top down:
 - **Terminal Emulator:** Wezterm
 - **Shell:** Git Bash on Windows, Zsh or Bash on Mac (I prefer Zsh but if you truly want the same env go with bash)
 - **Prompt:** Not needed but i prefer Starship
 - **Package Managers:** Use brew and choco as much as possible.
-The caveat is (currently) i have no way of syncing packages across brew and choco.
+The caveat is (currently) I have no way of syncing packages across brew and choco.
 So anytime im going to add a new package i just copy both brew and choco installs and add it to the respective backup file in bootstrap/
 - **Fonts:** Add any fonts you want into bootstrap/fonts
 - **Editor:** Duh...